The further estimations of the Q-balls with one-loop motivated effective potential

 where

 Further the minimum energy per unit charge of this kind of Q-balls with small size is,

 where

-This result (49) is just the replacement of $c$ by $c_{T}$ in Eq.
-(34).
+This result (48) is just the replacement of $c$ by $c_{T}$ in Eq.
+(33).
 Also the minimum energy per unit charge for small one-loop-potential-controlled Q-ball with larger quantity of charge is,

 The energy density relating to the temperature subject to $c_{T}$ is finite.
 According to Eq.
-(50), the parameter $c_{T}$ will become smaller when the temperature is lower.
+(49), the parameter $c_{T}$ will become smaller when the temperature is lower.
+The small Q-ball energy densities as functions of charge $Q$ for the temperature are described in the Figure 6.
+The lower temperature also leads the energy densities of the small Friedberg-Lee-Sirlin typed Q-balls with one-loop motivated potential to be smaller.
 As the universe expands with the decreasing temperature, the energy densities of more and more Friedberg-Lee-Sirlin typed Q-balls with one-loop motivated effective potential will be small enough.
 Certainly these small Q-balls can survive and further act as candidates of dark matter.

 \textbf{IV.
 Discussion and Conclusion}